bananana/dotfiles/README.md

 		Symlink dotfiles located in vim directory into $HOME
 ```

-If you're going to use the vim config, then you have to initialize the various bundles:
+If you're going to use the vim config, then you have to initialize the various bundles, which are stored as git submodules:

 	./dotfiler.sh -p